-Given the long-term association between hosts and viruses, it was not unexpected that the viruses revealed in this study were most closely related to other avian viruses (Shi et al. 2018a), especially virulent poultry viruses that have been an important focus in virus characterization efforts (Boros et al. 2016; Day et al. 2010).
-Based on previous studies we anticipated finding low pathogenic forms of coronaviruses, astroviruses, and avulaviruses (Wille et al. 2015; Wille et al. 2017).
+Given the long-term association between hosts and viruses, it was not unexpected that the viruses revealed in this study were most closely related to other avian viruses (Shi, Lin, et al., 2018), especially virulent poultry viruses that have been an important focus in virus characterization efforts (Boros et al., 2016; Day, Ballard, Duke, Scheffler, & Zsak, 2010).
+Based on previous studies, we anticipated finding low pathogenic forms of coronaviruses, astroviruses and avulaviruses (Wille et al., 2015, 2017).
 While we did detect most of these viruses, the absence of avian avulavirus was surprising.
-Avian avulavirus type 1 is present in wild birds in Australia (Hoque et al. 2012a; Hoque et al. 2012b; Hore et al. 1973; Mackenzie et al. 1984; Peroulis & O'Riley 2004) and globally (Alexander 2000; Austin & Webster 1993; Hanson et al. 2005; Ramey et al. 2013; Tolf et al. 2013; Wille et al. 2015), and has been detected in coinfection studies (Wille et al. 2015; Wille et al. 2017).
-We also genomically described 18 new viral species which belonged to previously identified avian clades (genera) predominantly comprised of poultry viruses.
-For example, we identified five caliciviruses from wild birds that belonged to a previously described avian clade in the Caliciviridae comprised of chicken, turkey and goose caliciviruses (Liao et al. 2014; Wolf et al. 2012; Wolf et al. 2011).
+Avian avulavirus type 1 is present in wild birds in Australia (Hoque, Burgess, Greenhil, Hedlefs, & Skerratt, 2012; Hoque, Burgess, Karo-Karo, Cheam, & Skerratt, 2012; Hore, Campbell, & Turner,